 Every thunderstorm produces lightning.

 All thunderstorms are dangerous.
 While lightning fatalities have decreased over the past 30 years, lightning continues to be one of the top three storm-related killers in the United States.
-In 2010 there were 29 fatalities and 182 injuries from lightning.
-Although most lightning victims survive, people struck by lightning often report a variety of long-term, debilitating symptoms.
+According to the NWS Storm Data, over the last 30 years (1989-2018) the U.S. has averaged 43 reported lightning fatalities per year.

 Other associated dangers of thunderstorms include tornadoes, strong winds, hail, and flash flooding.
 Flash flooding is responsible for more fatalities – over 140 annually – than any other thunderstorm-associated hazard.
 Dry thunderstorms that do not produce rain that reaches the ground are most prevalent in the western United States.
 Falling raindrops evaporate, but lightning can still reach the ground and can start wildfires.

 Stay Safe During Thunderstorms & Lightning